-a) Upon receipt of the Applicant's written request, staff in the BHA's Grievance and Appeals Department shall schedule an informal hearing.
-The hearing shall be scheduled within a 30-day period following the receipt of the Applicant's request for an informal hearing unless the applicant requests it to be postponed as a "reasonable accommodation" or for "good cause" see 760 CMR 5.13(1)(d).
-Late requests will be considered by the Administrator of Grievances and Appeals or his/her designee for thirty (30) days beyond the initial appeal period

-A "Notice of Informal Hearing" shall be sent by the BHA's Grievance and Appeals Department to the Applicant's address of record listing the date, time and place of the hearing.
+- a) Upon receipt of the Applicant's written request, staff in the BHA's Grievance and Appeals Department shall schedule an informal hearing.
+The hearing shall be scheduled within a 30-day period following the receipt of the Applicant's request for an informal hearing unless the applicant requests it to be postponed as a "reasonable accommodation" or for "good cause" see 760 CMR 5.13(1)(d). - A "Notice of Informal Hearing" shall be sent by the BHA's Grievance and Appeals Department to the Applicant's address of record listing the date, time and place of the hearing.
 The notice shall also restate the Applicant's rights to present evidence and testify, review their file, request a reasonable accommodation or interpreter and be represented by an attorney or other individual at the hearing.
 The hearing shall be held at a convenient time and at an accessible location for the Applicant and the BHA.
 If an Applicant requests a reasonable accommodation regarding the Informal Hearing procedures at the time of or after requesting an informal hearing, the decision regarding the accommodation will be made by the Grievance and Appeals Department staff.

 b) Default.
 The BHA will upheld the Occupancy Department's decision if the Applicant does not attend the informal review and did not attempt to reschedule twenty-four (24) hours prior to the review.
 The BHA will reschedule an informal review when an Applicant submits evidence of compelling circumstances that prevented the Applicant attending the hearing on the scheduled date.
-Reschedule requests submitted after the hearing date must be submitted within 30 days of the hearing date and must be supported by evidence of compelling circumstances that prevented the applicant from attending and, if applicable, prevented the Applicant from submitting a request to reschedule prior to the hearing date.